DmitryKey/bert-solr-search/README.md

 Since I’ve run into indexing performance with bert-as-service solution, I decided to take SBERT approach from Hugging Face to prepare the numpy and pickle array files.
 This allowed me to index into Elasticsearch freely at any time, without waiting for days.
-You can use this script to do this on DBPedia data, which allows choosing between:
+You can use this script to do this on DBPedia data, which allows using:

     EmbeddingModel.HUGGING_FACE_SENTENCE (SBERT)
-    EmbeddingModel.BERT_UNCASED_768 (bert-as-service)

 To generate the numpy and pickle files, use the following script: `scr/create_gsi_files.py`.
 This script produces two files: